iamkristian/iamkristian.github.io/training/index.md

 ---

 Below I've included some of the videos that inspire me to train and get back in the game.
-It's no secret I'm a bit flappy side, and got a burning desire to loose weight.
+It's no secret I'm a bit flappy on the side, and got a burning desire to loose weight.

 ### Bar Brothers DK - 16 year old body transformation